nstobbs/CompositorToolbelt/README.md

 Convert Tracker to Transform.

 This functions will create a match-move transform node from a tracker node and will set up motion blur.
-This function can be accessed with the 'shift + t' hotkey or throught the custom tools menu.
+This can be accessed with the 'shift + t' hotkey or throught the custom tools menu.

 Roto Blur.